2026 Life Sciences Workforce Conference Agenda

 Chief Executive Officer, MassBioEd

-Assistant Secretary Robert LePage
+Assistant Secretary of Career Education Robert LePage

-Massachusetts Executive Office of Career Education
+Massachusetts Executive Office of Education

 Undersecretary Zenobia Moochhala

-Massachusetts Executive Office of Business Strategies
+Massachusetts Executive Office of Economic Development

 Undersecretary Alysia Ordway